Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Sharing information in different formats helps explain key details to employees who learn differently while also providing reminders for your whole team.
 For example, some vendors now offer comprehensive plan overview videos or benefits comparison charts that make it easier for employees to digest a large amount of detailed information.

-Remember that applicable businesses must adhere to Affordable Care Act regulations covering the distribution of electronic summaries of benefits and coverage, their availability, and when these and related materials must be provided.
-Calendaring these deadlines while ensuring the content meets legal standards is essential to your benefits compliance.
+Remember that applicable businesses must adhere to Affordable Care Act regulations covering the distribution of electronic summaries of benefits and coverage, their availability, and when these and other related materials must be provided.
+Marking these deadlines while ensuring the content meets legal standards is essential to maintaining your benefits compliance.

 4. Offer a Self-Service Option

 Many workers prefer a self-service option for employee benefits enrollment.
-Self-service allows employees to enroll in benefits programs without undue stress while taking the time they need.
+Self-service allows employees to enroll in benefits programs without undue stress while taking the time they need to review their benefit options properly.
 The functionality also enables employees whose benefits enrollment is straightforward or involves minimal or routine changes to make those adjustments online quickly without interfering with work schedules.
 A self-service option can save your employees and your HR team valuable time during busy work periods.

 Self-service enrollment may also be the only way to enroll your team if most of your workforce is remote, hybrid, or spread across multiple states.
 This option gives your employees the freedom to enroll at their earliest convenience without needing to contact you directly or use mail-in forms that could get lost in the shuffle.